21 Best Singer Websites (Examples) 2026

 Nina Nesbitt’s singer website example triggers your focus with its full-screen above-the-fold section (the background image does most of the work).
 The hero section promotes the new album with smaller text and a CTA button.

-Multiple home page sections come with multiple background images to elevate the overall experience.
+Multiple home page sections have multiple background images to elevate the overall experience.
 Plus, the floating navigation bar allows you to find other stuff without the need to scroll to the top first.

 Note: Make your Divi website more engaging with various background images (a different one for each section).